 The night lightening makes it even cuter.

-We totally recommend to stay overnight in Cudillero.
+We totally recommend staying overnight in Cudillero.

 Cordoba is known for its white houses with beautiful courtyards (called patios).